supplychainproject/supplychainproject.github.io/README.md

 * Documents attesting to the reliability, integrity, authenticity, security, license and other attributes of artifacts.

 ### Bills of Materials
-Bills of materials provide information about artifacts that allow artifacts to be received and verified.
+Bills of materials provide information about artifacts that allow artifacts to be verified.
 Bills of materials include the following information:

 * Identity - name, producer, version, and a unique identifier for an artifact.
 * Integrity - information that allows verifying that an artifact is free from tampering.